Our Mission Statement:

 At Woodlands we aim to:

-- Provide a curriculum that meets the needs of the individual student and helps prepare them for their life both in school and in the wider community.
+- Provide a curriculum that meets the needs of individual students and helps them prepare for their life in school and the wider community.

-- Create a learning environment that encourages students and staff to strive to be the best they can be.
+- Create a learning environment that encourages students and staff to be the best they can be.

-- Work closely and in collaboration with parents and carers, the Local Authority, professionals and other stakeholders
+- Work closely and in collaboration with parents, carers, the Local Authority, other professionals and key stakeholders.

-- Ensure a successful and positive transition to post school provision through liaison with the Transition Team and by providing parent training and support.
+- Ensure a successful and positive transition into Woodlands and the later transition to post school provision by working with students, parents and post school agencies.

 We promote Woodlands Values and British Values by:

-- delivering a curriculum which is fun and challenging at every level
+- Delivering a curriculum which is both fun, challenging and embraces creativity.